Project 001 – The 1834 William IV Sixpence

-1834 William IV sixpence – primary specimen investigated in this study.
+1834 William IV sixpence — study specimen investigated in this project.

-The investigation was conducted under the IA STUDIO Hybrid Reasoning Framework, using human analytical reasoning and structured computational modelling in conjunction with independent laboratory verification.
+The investigation was conducted under the IA STUDIO Hybrid Reasoning Framework, using human analytical reasoning supported by structured computational tools, in conjunction with independent laboratory verification.

 For details of the analytical method applied, see: Methodology – Hybrid Reasoning Framework